abahernest/weather_monster/readme.md

 ## Project SetUp

 * Ensure postgres is installed
-* Fill the .env file with the postgres credentials
+* Populate the .env file with the postgres credentials
 * Run the following code

 ```bash